-- Document reference tables associated with a file in the scenario will be deleted along with that file. - Data and reference tables that were created when the scenario was created will be automatically deleted, unless you opt not to delete them.
+- Document reference tables associated with a file in the scenario will be deleted along with that file. - Data and reference tables that were created for the scenario will be automatically deleted, unless you opt not to delete them.

 NOTE: This action cannot be undone.
 You should be sure that you no longer need the scenario before you delete it.